jameshanlon/cheese/cheese/pages/privacy-notice.md

 activities within the project:

   - **Survey organisation**.
 Prior to the survey, we record the householder's name, street address, email address, landline and mobile telephone numbers, the type of building they live in, the number of rooms in their home, whether they feel they can heat it comfortably, the benefit they expect from the survey, their availability (for the purposes of scheduling a date), whether they believe they qualify for a free survey, the fee paid, and any notes made by the coordinator to aid with organising the survey.
-After the survey, the contact details of the householder are possibly used to arrange collection of the [CHEESE box](/cheese-box) and one-month and one-year feedback.
+After the survey, the contact details of the householder are possibly used to arrange collection of one-month and one-year feedback.

   - **Video and photos of the survey**.
 During the survey we record video (with audio of the surveyor's narration and any discussions) and take still